eyedeekay/git-over-i2p/GIT.md

 - ***Never make changes to the Master Branch***.
 You will be using the master branch to periodially obtain updates to the official source code.
-All changes should be made in master branches.
+All changes should be made in feature branches.

 1. Set up a second remote in your local repository using the upstream source code.